-2006/42/EC MACHINERY DIRECTIVE DECLARATION OF INCORPORATION OF PARTLY COMPLETED MACHINERY
+2006/42/EC MACHINERY DIRECTIVE DECLARATION OF INCORPORATION OF PARTLY COMPLETED MACHINERY Generator Technologies Complements of the complements

 Function: Synchronous A.C. generator designed for incorporation into an electricity generating-set.

 The partly completed machinery supplied with this declaration:

 - Is designed and constructed solely as a non-functional component to be incorporated into a machine requiring completion. - Is designed to comply with the provisions of the following EU Directives so far as their level of build will allow: